 - a.
 Gather as much information as possible about location, building population and other pertinent information for rescue services. - b.
 Provide SDS information for rescue services. - c.
 First aid and other medical treatment should be rendered immediately. - d.
-Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact for students, constituents, and employees (web, email, social media, voicemail, written letter). - e.
+Work directly with Communications regarding information dissemination and media contacts.
+Communications will decide the best mode of contact for students, constituents, and employees (web, email, social media, voice mail, written letter). - e.
 Clean-up and site removal program must be initiated.